Medicare Supplement Plans in New York

-This is another example of the cost being dependent on where you live.
+This is another example of the cost of being dependent on where you live.
 The same letter plan in Saratoga Springs can cost more or less when compared to the same letter plan in New York City.

 Medicare Advantage Plans in New York

-You’ll be required to forfeit both Plan A and B. This means, you’ll still get your hospital and medical coverage.
+You’ll be required to forfeit both Plan A and B. This means you’ll still get your hospital and medical coverage.
 However, it will be in the form of your Medicare Advantage Plan.

 The downside of having a Medicare Advantage plan are the limitations which include:

-- Having to choose a hospital or healthcare provider within your network which can be challenging as it’s always changing.
+- Having to choose a hospital or healthcare provider within your network, which can be challenging as it’s always changing.

 - If you are hospitalized having a Medicare Advantage Plan, there are many out of pocket expenses during the first week(s) of hospitalization.
-As well as many other expenses you were unaware of, which can be difficult to afford once discharged.
+As well as many other expenses you were unaware of, which can be challenging to afford once discharged.

 - While the premiums may be lower, the out of pocket expenses will end up offsetting the original savings.
 In turn, it’ll end up costing you more.